Stephanie-Ash/the-pizza-oven/README.md

     * I can see a map of the restaurant location so that I can easily find the restautant.

     **Bookings**
-    * I can easily specify a date and time for s booking so that I can quickly book a table for when I want it.
+    * I can easily specify a date and time for a booking so that I can quickly book a table for when I want it.
     * I can easily specify the size of my party for a booking so that I can ensure I book a table of the correct size.
     * I can detail special or dietary requirements when I book so that I can inform the restaurant.
     * I can see whether a table is abailable at my specified booking time so that I can confirm my booking straight away.